 MNCDHH works with the community and policymakers to address deaf, deafblind and hard of hearing individuals' unmet employment needs.
 We advocate for laws and policies that will reduce barriers to finding jobs commensurate with each individual's level of education, skills, and experience.

-The 2014-2019 Strategic Plan Employment Goal and Indicators: Increase employment opportunities and employment
+MNCDHH's Strategic Plan Employment Goal and Indicators: Increase employment opportunities and employment

-Employment Rate (We will compare the employment rate for people who are deaf, deafblind and hard of hearing over time to determine progress and advancement, as well as, comparing them geographically around Minnesota)
+- Employment Rate We will compare the employment rate for people who are deaf, deafblind and hard of hearing over time to determine progress and advancement, as well as, comparing them geographically around Minnesota

-Business Supports (We will monitor the dollars available and actually accessed by businesses hiring people who are deaf, deafblind and hard of hearing over time and the number of people who have obtained. advanced or retained employment as a result.)
+- Business Supports We will monitor the dollars available and actually accessed by businesses hiring people who are deaf, deafblind and hard of hearing over time and the number of people who have obtained. advanced or retained employment as a result.

 We accomplish this by implementing the recommendations made by the Governor's Workforce Development Council Policy Recommendations contained in their report, All Hands on Deck.
 Read more about our Employment Task Force.